Frankie Artus

-Frankie Artus (born 27 September 1988) is an English professional footballer who plays as a midfielder for Bristol Manor Farm.
+Frankie Artus (born 27 September 1988) is an English former professional footballer who played as a midfielder.

-He has previously played for Bristol City, Exeter City, Brentford, Kettering Town, Chesterfield, Cheltenham Town, Grimsby Town, Hereford United and Bath City.
+He has previously played professionally for Bristol City, Exeter City, Brentford, Chesterfield, Cheltenham Town and Grimsby Town as well as at non-league level for Kettering Town, Hereford United, Bath City, Swindon Supermarine and Bristol Manor Farm.

 Playing career

 Bristol City

 Artus began his career as a schoolboy with the Bristol City academy from the age of seven.
 He was contracted to Bristol City from 2006 having agreed a professional contract, but did not play a first team game in the four years he was there.
 He was included amongst the five replacements to face Premier League side Middlesbrough in the FA Cup and then again in the replay between the two sides.
 On 3 August 2007, it was announced that Artus would spend a month on loan at Conference National side Exeter City.
 The following season, he joined Brentford on loan for an initial one-month period and made his Football League debut coming on as a substitute against Dagenham & Redbridge.

 In January 2009 he was loaned out to Kettering Town until early March and upon his return he was then loaned out again this time to Cheltenham Town.
 Artus scored on his Cheltenham debut on 24 March 2009 in a 1–1 draw with Oldham Athletic.

 He re-joined Cheltenham on a month loan in August 2009.
 After making four appearances he returned to Bristol City due to injury.
 On 16 October 2009 he re-joined for a third time again for a month.
 He returned to Bristol in late December 2009 and was included in the squad for the 2–2 home draw to Watford on 28 December.

 In January 2010 he joined Chesterfield on a one-month loan deal.